digital-futures-academy/airport-challenge/README.md

 ```
 As an air traffic controller
 To ensure safety
-I want to prevent takeoff when weather is stormy
+I want to prevent takeoff and landing when weather is stormy

 //| Class   || Objects           | Properties                   |     Messages                       | Outputs  |
 //| ------- || ---------------   | --------------------------   | -----------------                  |  ------- |